-Robert is a member of Orrick’s Cybersecurity and Data Privacy working group and also regularly works with Orrick’s Supreme Court and Appellate Practice Group on intellectual property issues.
+Robert is a member of Orrick’s Cyber, Privacy & Data Innovation practice and also regularly works with Orrick’s Supreme Court and Appellate Practice Group on intellectual property issues.

 In addition to litigation work, Robert also counsels companies ranging from market leaders to start-ups on intellectual property, security, and Internet law issues.

 Robert is committed to improving diversity in the legal profession.
 He co-chairs Orrick's Silicon Valley Diversity Committee and is one of the firm-wide facilitators for Orrick’s Latino Affinity Group.
 Robert is also committed to pro bono work and received the Legal Aid Association of California's 2015 Family Law Pro Bono Award.

 Robert served as a law clerk to U.S. District Judge Oliver W. Wanger in the Eastern District of California prior to commencing private practice.

 - Oracle America, Inc. v.
 Google, Inc.-- Prosecution of copyright infringement suit regarding unauthorized copying of Java APIs in Android operating system.

 - In re: TOA Technologies, 543 Fed.
 Appx.
 1006 (Fed.
 Cir.
 2013)— Defense of patent litigation concerning scheduling software

 - Micro Motion, Inc. v.
 Invensys Systems, Inc.—Petition for certiorari to U.S. Supreme Court concerning patent venue issues